 Amazon buyers have higher incomes and higher education than eBay or Walmart customers.
 According to Quancast data, 29% of Amazon buyers earn between $60,000 and $100,000 per annum, while 31% make over $100,000 per year.
 Another interesting fact is that 16% of Amazon buyers consider themselves to be “Amazon addicts”.

 Not convinced?
-Read our comprehensive review of Amazon and decide for yourself if you can make it as Amazon seller.
+Read our step by step how to sell on Amazon guide and decide for yourself if you can make it as Amazon seller.

 Because Amazon buyers are less concerned with finding a bargain, and have more disposable income, it makes the sales process easier for you and results in more sales being made.